Kootenay & Boundary - Overview

-The Kootenay region features high mountain slopes and wide, fertile valleys.
-The relatively remote location creates strong local demand, and is fuelling an emerging processing sector that produces added-value meat, honey, fruit, dairy, wine, and wool and soap products.
+The Kootenay and Boundary regions feature high mountain slopes and wide, fertile valleys.
+The relatively remote location creates strong local demand and is fueling an emerging processing sector that produces added-value meat, honey, fruit, dairy, wine, and wool.

 Growing conditions

-Kootenay region has a moderate climate, allowing for a wide range of crops.
+The Kootenay & Boundary regions have moderate climates, allowing for a wide range of crops.
 Higher mountain areas provide grazing for a large beef cattle sector, while the Creston Valley produces abundant crops.

 Crops, livestock and food processing